João Pessoa, Paraíba: Background, foundation, and early years

 In 1534, King John III of Portugal divided the colony into hereditary captaincies, with Paraíba being subordinated to the Captaincy of Itamaracá, extending from the Guaju River to the Goiana River.
 The Captaincy of Paraíba was created only in 1574, after the attack on Tracunhaém, a sugar mill in the Captaincy of Itamaracá.
 However, the new captaincy would only be effectively occupied eleven years later, after five expeditions attempted to conquer it, the first four of which ended in failure.

-In order to repel invaders, on May 1, 1584, the Fort of São Filipe was built on the left bank of the Paraíba River, on land that today belongs to the district of Forte Velho, in Santa Rita, an area inhabited by the Potiguara Indigenous people.
+To repel invaders, on May 1, 1584, the Fort of São Filipe was built on the left bank of the Paraíba River, on land that today belongs to the district of Forte Velho, in Santa Rita, an area inhabited by the Potiguara Indigenous people.
 The fort, however, suffered constant attacks from French corsairs and the Potiguaras and was abandoned less than a year later, being set on fire in June 1585.
 Earlier that same year, in February, the Tabajara Indigenous people, led by Piragibe, arrived in Paraíba and settled on the left bank of the river.
 Initially allies, the Tabajaras soon became rivals of the Potiguaras and entered into conflict both with them and with the Portuguese colonizers.